 Engage the arts to enhance healthcare, empower patients, care for caregivers, and bring joy to clinical or outpatient settings.
 This program is designed for students and professionals of all backgrounds interested in the intersection of arts and health.
 Each of the courses offered through our certificate program is designed to reflect the best practices in the field of arts in health.

 Use your creativity to transform the healthcare experience for patients and caregivers.
 Create better healthcare.

 The UF Center for Arts in Medicine and its faculty provide a rigorous curriculum that supports students as they develop their bedside manner and creative facilitation skills.
 Our certificate program also provides an introduction to advanced research, ethics, safety, and administration concepts and resources from our MA curriculum.

-The requirements for the Graduate Certificate in Arts in Medicine requires 12 credit hours of coursework to complete.
+The Graduate Certificate in Arts in Medicine requires 12 credit hours of coursework to complete.
 Students will also have the opportunity to participate in a practicum course where they facilitate creative activities at a self-selected hospital or clinical site in their home community.
 The section below lists descriptions of all the courses in the order in which they are taken.
 You can request more information or start an application to learn more.

 This online graduate course explores the deepest questions at the heart of arts in health.
 From historical perspectives to theoretical foundations, the course engages at the intersection of the arts, creativity and health promotion to facilitate an understanding of these complex and interwoven disciplines.
 Lively discussions and all course materials help inform the field and practice of arts in health in a variety of settings.
 This is the initial core course for the Master of Arts (MA) in Arts in Medicine and the Graduate Certificate in Arts in Medicine.
 (This course can be taken as an elective by nonmajors.)